Amazon behavioral interview (questions, method, and prep)

 “Leaders are never done learning and always seek to improve themselves.
 They are curious about new possibilities and act to explore them.”

-Amazon demands constant improvement in every part of their business.
+Amazon demands constant improvement in every part of its business.
 You’ll want to show that you are interested in learning new things and exploring new ideas that can be applied to the job.
 Some examples listed here are general interview questions, but they provide a perfect opportunity for you to address this principle.

 Example behavioral questions asked by Amazon: Learn and be curious